Consumer Medicine Information

 Tell your doctor if you have or have had any of the following medical conditions:

-heart problems or high blood pressure
+heart disease or high blood pressure

 haemochromatosis, a condition where there is too much iron in the body